lentan1029/shortly-deploy/README.md

 #shortly-deploy
-This is a project that I completed as a student at [hackreactor](http://hackreactor.com).
+This is a project that I completed at [hackreactor](http://hackreactor.com).
 This project was worked on with a pair.